bodrick/awesome/TOPICS.md

 *   [vegasbrianc/prometheus](https://github.com/vegasbrianc/prometheus) - A docker-compose stack for Prometheus monitoring

 ## plex-ecosystem

 *   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend

-## python-3

-*   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend